Updated 22 October 2025

 We had previously written about how Oura bought patents recently to sue competitors.
 While this might help their short-term goals of going public with a nicer story around defensible market share, we believe this is risky behaviour for the long run.

-This is besides the point that the health monitoring category, we believe, deserves better players.
+The health monitoring category, we believe, deserves better players.

 If a company’s track record shows that:

-- They buy patents and sue competitors
+- It buys patents and sues competitors

 - Get sued by folks like Dr. Peter Attia (one of the most credible and neutral voices in the health space)

-- Allegedly engages in backroom deals, as per industry peers
+- Allegedly engages in backroom deals, as per industry peers.

-How’s that a strong foundation for an organisation that cares about people and their wellbeing?
+How is that a strong foundation for an organisation that cares about people and their wellbeing?

 Ultrahuman’s view for the long term

-The reason why we started Ultrahuman was that we genuinely and personally felt the need to make health optimization easily accessible to people.
+The reason we started Ultrahuman was that we genuinely and personally felt the need to make health optimization easily accessible to people.

-We enjoy testing tons of devices, trying out new health protocols, treating our own bodies as labs, building fun health features, and more.
+We enjoy testing devices, trying out new health protocols, treating our own bodies as labs, building fun health features, and more.
 Most of us in the company today write code, and almost everyone tracks their health obsessively.
 We’re really having a lot of fun.

 We believe that the best player should win, and even more companies should compete and win in this space.
 This is not a zero-sum game, and we’re here for long.